kabu1204/mem0/evaluation/README.md

 ## 🚀 Getting Started

+### Mem0 vs Mem0-Local

+This evaluation framework supports two deployment modes for Mem0:

+#### **Mem0 (Remote Platform)**
+- Uses the Mem0 cloud API via `MemoryClient`
+- Requires API keys (`MEM0_API_KEY`, `MEM0_PROJECT_ID`, `MEM0_ORGANIZATION_ID`)
+- Managed infrastructure with automatic scaling
+- Ideal for production deployments with minimal setup
+- Uses remote vector stores and graph databases

+#### **Mem0-Local (Self-Hosted)**
+- Uses the local `Memory` class for self-hosted deployment
+- Runs entirely on your infrastructure
+- Uses local Qdrant for vector storage (stored in `./db` directory)
+- Optional Neo4j integration for graph-based memory (requires Neo4j instance)
+- Full data privacy and control
+- Ideal for research, development, and data-sensitive applications
+- Requires only OpenAI API key for LLM and embeddings

+**When to use each:**
+- Use **Mem0** for production applications requiring managed infrastructure
+- Use **Mem0-Local** for research, experiments, or when data must remain on-premises

 ### Prerequisites

 Create a `.env` file with your API keys and configurations.
 The following keys are required: